Compressed audio optical disc

 A compressed audio optical disc, MP3 CD, or MP3 CD-ROM or MP3 DVD is an optical disc (usually a CD-R, CD-RW, DVD-R or DVD-RW) that contains digital audio in the form of lossy audio coding formats, most commonly the MP3 format.
-Discs are written in the "Yellow Book" standard data format (used for CD-ROMs and DVD-ROMs), as opposed to the Red Book standard audio format (used for CD-DA audio CDs).
+Discs are written in the Yellow Book standard data format (used for CD-ROMs) or the UDF format (used for DVD-ROMs), as opposed to the Red Book standard audio format (used for CD-DA audio CDs).